DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

   - On a *Full Rest*, shuffle your discard pile back into your deck.
 You also replenish all expended Energy Points and your Health Points return to their maximum.
    - If you run out of cards before you can successfully take a *Full Rest*, you may shuffle and always draw with the Lower Hand, making it harder to succeed.
 This signifies your character running out of Stamina during a long day.
-   - On a *Full Rest*, you may add both Jokers as Fate Cards if they were used.
+   - On a *Full Rest*, you may return both Jokers from the discard pile to your hand as Fate Cards if they were used.
 Return any Aces back to your deck before shuffling for a *Full Rest*.
 9. If your group turns to violence to solve issues, the DM will announce the beginning of Combat, where each involved character will draw a Target Card to determine turn order.
    - On your turn, you can move and take up to 2 actions, in any order.
 Certain actions can only be used once per turn, unless otherwise specified by a Power.